Everyone knows that insurance companies are just looking for reasons to raise our rates or drop us completely.

 Additionally, avoiding a lot of red meat can also help lower your blood pressure.
 Instead of the fatty steaks, go for meals with chicken or fish in them.
 The leaner meats are much better for your blood pressure and still delicious.

 Blood Pressure and Life Insurance

-Your blood pressure plays a huge role in how much you pay for you coverage.
+Your blood pressure plays a huge role in how much you pay for your coverage.
 Ironically, the life insurance process could be stressful enough to raise your blood pressure.
-There is a lot you can do to lower your blood pressure, which can in turn save you money.
+There is a lot you can do to lower your blood pressure, which can, in turn, save you money.

 If you have high blood pressure, it’s important you find a company that understands your situation and will give you reasonable rates based on your situation.

 The Bottom Line – How to Lower Your Blood Pressure for a Life Insurance Exam

 Blood pressure significantly influences life insurance rates, reflecting its role as a predictor of potential health issues.